 Welcome to 3QR!
-We’re preparing to publish our final issue, a print Anthology highlighting the past several years of The Three Quarter Review.
-Due out in 2019.
+We’re preparing to publish our final issue, a print anthology highlighting the past several years of The Three Quarter Review.
+Due out in 2020.
 Our submission period is closed.
-We’re considering a select number of new poetry or prose, to appear in print and in our wrap-up online tribute to three-quarter true storytelling.
+We’ve considered a select number of new poetry or prose, to appear in print and our upcoming wrap-up online tribute to three-quarter true storytelling.
 The journal site will remain available, and plans are to offer anthology info, lit news and other timely features.

 The reading period for the anthology and online wrap-up issue will close on Feb.
 1 2019.
-(See SUBMISSION GUIDELINES below).
+(See prior SUBMISSION GUIDELINES below).

 Meanwhile, check out the winners of our 3QR Contest.
 The theme: Prose and poetry that pays tribute in some way to the works, style, substance, or interests of Daniel Defoe, who wove reality into the art of fiction, accomplishing literature and essays in the three-quarter true vein.
 Peruse Defoe’s books, essays, editorials, or articles.
-The 3QR Daniel Defoe Award will advance the 300th anniversary of the publication of Robinson Crusoe in 1719.
-Our print edition will mark that tricentennial as well.
+The 3QR Daniel Defoe Award advanced the 300th anniversary of the publication of Robinson Crusoe in 2019.
+Our print edition will follow soon after that tricentennial as well.

 For a high-water mark, read the poem we published by American poet Mary Jo Salter, “Crusoe’s Footprint.”
 Salter is co-editor of The Norton Anthology of Poetry and a leading figure in New Formalism, among many other literary accomplishments.